eliranwong/ChromeOSLinux/README.md

 # Use fcitx in GUI Applications

+There is a known issue that some Qt applications does not work on touchscreen devices with wayland.
+For example, https://github.com/eliranwong/UniqueBible/wiki/QT_QPA_PLATFORM#touchscreen-users

 Add the following variables to work with fcitx (You may read the previous section about fcitx setup.),

 > sudo nano /etc/systemd/user/cros-garcon.service.d/cros-garcon-override.conf

+(On non-touchscreen devices, you may assign QT_QPA_PLATFORM=wayland directly)

 Environment="QT_QPA_PLATFORM=xcb"<br>
 Environment="GDK_BACKEND=x11"